 To teach students to think critically about the world of culture:

 To build students’ capacity to analyse comparatively:

 To enable students to apply theoretical and analytical insight to ethnographic evidence and popular cultural forms;

 To develop critical analytical reading and writing skills.

 |Scheduled Learning And Teaching Activities||Workshops||9||1:00||9:00||Film showing in second hour of one of the lecture blocks|

-Lectures are utilised to introduce students to the scope of the subject, theoretical perspectives, and empirical evidence.
+Lectures are utilised to introduce students to the subject, theoretical perspectives, and empirical evidence.
 They provide the narrative thread around which students’ own reading should take place.
-Seminars are organised to encourage students to explore their developing understanding of the cultural field, and to discuss how this understanding might be applied to analyses of a specific popular cultural form.
-The workshop is designed to enable students to prepare for the module assessment through groupwork and discussion.
+Seminars are organised to encourage students to explore their developing understanding of the cultural field, and to discuss how this understanding might be applied to analyses of a specific cultural phenomenon or popular cultural form.

 The format of resits will be determined by the Board of Examiners